Back to Articles

 Facebook Ad Library has always been a powerful weapon in any marketer's toolkit.
 With the recent advances of Ad library's features, plus addition of Whatsapp and Threads ads, it has become even more powerful in recent time.

-However it also has some major shortcomings.
-Use tools like Swipekit to save ads from the Facebook ad library, get metrics out of these ads and organize them in a orderly manner.
+Lastly, I hope this guide has been genuinely useful to you.
+I run Swipekit ad library tool which helps marketers save ads from the Facebook ad library, get metrics out of these ads and organize them in a orderly manner.
+Free free to check us out if you work with the ad library day-in, day-out.

 Common Questions